NOAA-OWP/LGAR-C/README.md

 #### Build
 - #### LASAM
    - git clone https://github.com/NOAA-OWP/LGAR-C (this should be removed when LGAR-C becomes a subrepo of the framework)
-   - cmake -B extern/LGAR-C/cmake_build -S extern/LGAR-C/ -DNGEN:BOOL=ON
+   - cmake -B extern/LGAR-C/cmake_build -S extern/LGAR-C/ -DNGEN=ON
    - make -C extern/LGAR-C/cmake_build/
 - #### SLoTH
    SLoTH is also needed to run LASAM in the ngen framework.
 SLoTH is a BMI that is used to set a bmi variable(s) that is not provided by other BMIs but required by the model.
 So build [SLoTH](https://github.com/NOAA-OWP/SLoTH) using the following instructions